ecruz009/medke/README.md

 The medke codebase is a repurposed program based off of the codebase semeval2017 (https://github.com/SeerLabs/semeval2017) with the code being updated from Python 2 to Python 3.
 The purpose of this program is the extraction of DKEs from text.
 At the time of writing this document, the DKE extractor program consists of 20 executable python files.

-The .py file interactions can be divided into three groups with one group being all .py files found in the `crfModel` folder , the second being any file within the `svmModel`, and the last being any .py file outside said folder.
+The .py file interactions can be divided into three groups with one group being all .py files found in the `crfModel` folder , the second being any file within the `svmModel` folder, and the last being any .py file outside the previous mentioned folders.
 For brevity, the groups will be labeled crfModel, svmModel, and Other respectively.

 —crfModel (`ClassifyCRFtoANN.py`, `convert.py`, `CRFNER.py`, `DataExtraction.py`, `Domain-Entities-extraction-given-JSON.py`, `FeatureExtraction.py`, `PhraseEval.py`, and `semeval_to_BIO.py`)—